 [H1] Verification of Matching

 Matching must be verified after patients are assigned to groups.
 If cases and controls are correctly matched, then all covariates (including combinations of covariates) must occur at the same rate in both groups—that is, little or no statistical difference appears on the covariates between cases and controls.
-In many studies, the verification of matching is made in error (Niven 2012).
+In many studies, the verification of matching is made in error (Niven et al. 2012).
 A paired t-test can be done when cases have a 1:1 match to controls and have a symmetrical distribution.
 The Wilcoxon signed-rank test is used for measured nonparametric results with 1:1 matching.
 Linear or logistic regression is used to examine matched sets with matching that is not 1:1 (Breslow and Day 1980).

-If the matching is not 1:1, the difference between each case and the mean of the three controls are calculated, then the average and the standard deviation of the differences are calculated.
+If the matching is not 1:1, the difference between each case and the mean of the three controls is calculated, then the average and the standard deviation of the differences are calculated.
 The t-statistic is used to test whether the mean of the calculated differences is significantly different from zero.
 If so, the null hypothesis is rejected, and the matching process has not led to equivalent groups.
 If equivalent groups are not available, the matching procedure is repeated until two statistically equivalent groups are identified.

 [H1] Analysis of Outcomes

 Outcomes of case and control patients can be analyzed using the odds ratio of observed outcomes.
 First, the number of outcomes in cases and controls during the follow-up period are counted.
-Exhibit 15.8 shows the presence of these outcomes with positive and absence with negative symbols.
-So ncase,+ and ncontrol, + is the number of cases and controls that had positive outcome.
-Likewise, ncase, - and ncontrol,- are the number of cases and controls that had negative outcomes.
+Exhibit 15.8 shows the presence of these outcomes with positive symbols and absence with negative symbols.
+So ncase,+ and ncontrol, + is the number of cases and controls that had positive outcomes.
+Likewise, ncase, - and ncontrol,- is the number of cases and controls that had negative outcomes.

 [INSERT EXHIBIT]